 Hidden Gem to National Treasure

-Leighton House is currently undergoing a major restoration and refurbishment project.
-This is the third phase of an award-winning master plan that commenced in 2008, aimed at completing the restoration of the historic house and creating new facilities and resources to sustain it through the 21st century.
+Leighton House has recently completed a major redevelopment aimed at finalising the restoration of the historic house and creating new facilities and resources to sustain it through the 21st century.

 More public space and access for all

-- Disabled access to all public parts of the building
+- Step-free access to all public parts of the building.

-- A new gallery dedicated to the display of drawings and works on paper
+- A new purpose-built gallery dedicated to the display of drawings and works on paper (free to access).

-- A dedicated suite of Learning spaces in the basement of the historic house
+- A dedicated suite of Learning spaces repurposed within the basement of the historic house.

-- Leighton’s entrance hall and winter studio to be reintegrated into the sequence of historic interiors, completing the presentation of the house as he left it
+- Leighton’s entrance hall and winter studio reintegrated into the sequence of historic interiors, completing the presentation of the house as he left it.

-The creation of these new facilities has minimal impact on the historic fabric of this unique building and, in fact, will take the pressure off the historic house, allowing it to be better preserved and cared for into the future, whilst providing a richer and more fulfilling visitor experience.
+The creation of these new facilities has had minimal impact on the historic fabric of this unique building and, in fact, has taken the pressure off the historic house, allowing it to be better preserved and cared for into the future, whilst providing a richer and more fulfilling visitor experience.

 Project Managers: Gardiner & Theobald